Chris Koster

 Christopher Andrew Koster (born August 31, 1964) is an American lawyer and politician who served as the 41st Attorney General of Missouri from 2009 to 2017.
 Before that, Koster was elected three times as prosecuting attorney of Cass County, Missouri, and served four years as state senator from Missouri's 31st Senatorial district.

 In 2016, Koster was the Democratic nominee for Governor of Missouri and was defeated by Republican nominee Eric Greitens in the general election.
 After completing his terms as attorney general, Koster joined Centene Corporation, where he currently serves as Executive Vice President, Secretary, and General Counsel.

 Personal life

 Early life and education

 Koster was born in St. Louis, Missouri.
 Koster earned a liberal arts bachelor's degree from the University of Missouri - Columbia in 1987 and his Juris Doctor from the University of Missouri - Columbia School of Law in 1991.
-Koster also earned a master's degree in Business Administration from Washington University in St. Louis in 2002.
+Koster also earned a master's degree in Business Administration from the Olin Business School at Washington University in St. Louis in 2002.